thehackerwithin/berkeley/docs/index.md

 To avoid these pitfalls, this weekly meeting exists for sharing skills and best practices for computational scientific applications.
-This group is modeled after The Hacker Within, which  began as a student organization at the University of Wisconsin-Madison and is now reborn as a collection of such chapters around the world.
-Each of the chapters convenes a community of scientists, at all levels of their education and training, to share their knowledge and best practices in using computing to accomplish their work.
+This group is modeled after The Hacker Within, which  began as a student organization at the University of Wisconsin-Madison.
+DATS began as [a chapter](https://thehackerwithin.org/berkeley) of The Hacker Within.
+Each chapter convenes a community of scientists, at all levels of their education and training, to share their knowledge and best practices in using computing to accomplish their work.